-In How the Mind Works [title in italics], Steven Pinker explains how complex and elegant the process of language learning of human brains is.
+In How the Mind Works, Steven Pinker explains how complex and elegant the process of language learning of human brains is.

 Before machine learning, teaching a machine to recognize cats was impossible.
 It’s because you had to explain how a cat looks like.
 For example, “if an object has 4 legs, big eyes, little pointy ears and a hairy body, then it is a cat.”
 Of course, many things have 4 legs and big eyes, so computers would confuse cats and dogs.
 Also, it was necessary to explain what are legs and eyes were, etc. Defining cats and creating a corresponding algorithm was nearly impossible.